-Basic earnings per share is calculated by dividing the Group's profit attributable to the equity holders of the parent entity for the year, by the weighted average number of ordinary shares in issue during the year, excluding ordinary shares purchased by the company and held as treasury shares.
+Basic earnings per share is calculated by dividing the group's profit attributable to the equity holders of the parent entity for the year, by the weighted average number of ordinary shares in issue during the year, excluding ordinary shares purchased by the company and held as treasury shares.

-Headline earnings per share is calculated by dividing the Group's profit for the year attributable to the equity holders of the parent entity after excluding identifiable remeasurements, net of tax, by the weighted average number of ordinary shares in issue during the year, excluding ordinary shares purchased by the company and held as treasury shares.
+Headline earnings per share is calculated by dividing the group's profit for the year attributable to the equity holders of the parent entity after excluding identifiable remeasurements, net of tax, by the weighted average number of ordinary shares in issue during the year, excluding ordinary shares purchased by the company and held as treasury shares.

+2022

+Group Gross N\$'000 Taxation N\$'000 Net N\$'000

+Earnings

+Profit from continuing operations for the year attributable to the equity holders of the parent entity 1,045,983

+Headline adjustments 2,440 - 2,440

+Loss on disposal of assets 2,440 2,440

+Headline earnings 1,048,423

+2021

+Gross N\$'000 Taxation N\$'000 Net N\$'000

+Earnings

-Group Gross N\$'000 2021 Taxation N\$'000 Net N\$'000 Earnings Profit from continuing operations for the year attributable to the equity holders of the parent entity Headline adjustments 13,919 - 913,435 13,919 Loss on disposal of assets Impairment loss on intangible assets 3,694 1,416 3,694 1,416 Loss on sale of shares in subsidiaries and associates 8,809 8,809 Headline earnings 927,354 Loss from discontinued operation for the year attributable to the equity holders of the parent entity (41,109) Headline earnings (41,109)
+Profit from continuing operations for the year attributable to the equity holders of the parent entity 913,435

+Headline adjustments 13,918 - 13,919

+Loss on disposal of assets 3,694 3,694

+Impairment loss on intangible assets 1,416 - 1,416

+Fair value loss on disposal of shares in associate 8,809 - 8,809

+Headline earnings from continuing operations 927,354

+Loss from discontinued operation for the year attributable to the equity holders of the parent entity (41,109)

+Headline earnings (41,109)